nigelhp/silverbars-3_1/README.md

 As this implementation is in Java, I have chosen to support multiple concurrent requests with "shared state", relying on ConcurrentHashMap in particular to facilitate a high degree of safe concurrency.

-Note however that if we were to account for the cancellation of an order before the registration of that order, then this implementation could fail.
-In such a scenario, it could attempt to calculate a negative quantity, which in the current implementation would result in an exception.
+Note however that if we were to account for the cancellation of an order before the registration of that order, because the current implementation attempts to prevent negative quantities, there is the possibility of either a lost cancellation or an exception.
+If the cancellation price point does not currently exist, the cancellation will be lost.
+If the price point does exist, but processing the cancellation results in a negative quantity, an exception will be thrown.
+This could be avoided by allowing the summary to temporarily represent a negative quantity (possibly filtering them out for display purposes), on the grounds that it will be corrected once the registration is successfully accounted for.

 In the interests of time, I have not implemented any tests that concurrently interact with the 'Live Order Board' for this exercise.
 It goes without saying that these would be required in a real system anticipating such usage.